Gathering plenty of information is required in scope 3 calculation

 One of the biggest challenges of Scope 3 calculation is data collection.
 Organizations need to gather data from their internal data sources, suppliers, customers, and other stakeholders to accurately calculate their emissions.
 However, many organizations do not have the necessary systems in place to collect this data, and it can be time-consuming and expensive to obtain.

-To ensure cost-effectiveness, data collection needed for calculating scope 3 inventory must go beyond just its direct purpose of emission calculation.
+To ensure cost-efficiency, data collection for calculating scope 3 inventory must go beyond its direct purpose of emission calculation.
 This is often the case when information is searched for and documented.
 For example, by implementing robust systems for collecting data on purchased material flow and volumes, organizations can gain valuable insights into other areas of their business as well.
 This can help them identify opportunities for cost savings and supply chain optimization, making the investment in data collection more worthwhile.
 Therefore, organizations should view data collection not just to calculate Scope 3 emissions, but also as a tool for improving their overall business operations.

 Complexity of scope 3 calculation